fwang91/residual-attention-network/README.md

 ### Note
-0. We train our models using caffe("https://github.com/buptwangfei/caffe")
+0. We use Caffe ("https://github.com/buptwangfei/caffe") to train our Residual Attention Networks.

-1. We refer to "https://github.com/happynear/caffe-windows.git" to implement BN layer which merge computations of "mean" "variance" and "scale" "shift" into one layer.
+1. We follow the implementation of BN layer from "https://github.com/happynear/caffe-windows.git", which merge computations of mean, variance, scale and shift into one layer.
 We use moving average in the training stage.

 3. The scale augmentation and ratio augmentation are used in the training process.

 4. If you want to train Residual Attention Network, you should use my caffe code and add data augmentation described in the paper.
 I think it is easy to reproduce the performance on the ImageNet validation dataset.